St. Martin's inclusive Episcopal identity informs our community and culture.

 Our Episcopal identity in practice:

-• A weekly inclusive and age-appropriate chapel, which many parents attend, explore monthly virtues.
+- A weekly inclusive and age-appropriate chapel, which many parents attend, explore monthly virtues.
 While rooted in the Episcopal tradition, all faiths are welcome and honored through readings, music, and prayer.

-• Montessori-based Godly Play taught in Lower School, while Sacred Studies is taught in Middle School.
+- Montessori-based Godly Play taught in Lower School, while Sacred Studies is taught in Middle School.

-• Service learning invites students to engage within the larger world and develop an understanding of the challenges and needs of our local and global community.
+- Service learning invites students to engage within the larger world and develop an understanding of the challenges and needs of our local and global community.
 Service opportunities are woven into each grade and culminate in 8th grade with the Service Learning Action Project where students research and respond to a social issue.

-• A student Vestry works with the Chaplain to oversee and participate in weekly chapel.
+- Our Middle School Student Vestry works with the Chaplain to oversee and participate in weekly chapel.